eunjo99/kstar_mcp/README.md

 For questions or issues:
 1. Check the troubleshooting section
 2. Review the project structure
-3. Enable debug mode for detailed logging
+3. Run the test suite

 ---